 Sparkling and bubbly by day

-Lively and energetic by day, the Malecon sees a frenzy of cars and people pass through its long promenade.
+Lively and energetic by day, the Malecon in Havana sees a frenzy of cars and people pass through its long promenade.
 From humble fishermen, to carefree youngsters hanging out and a few tourists here and there taking some dramatic snapshots of the contrasting buildings and the sea on the other side, the Malecon is never lonely.

 In the pictures above you can really appreciate the different buildings dotted along the seawall, from hotels such as the iconic Riviera and the Nacional to the modern El Terral, from which the last photograph was taken.
 Once thing is for sure, the views of the Malecon by day are always varied and colourful.

 Its fierce side

 Sometimes gentle and quiet, others lively and energetic, the Malecon can also get fierce and threatening.
 It has a unique love-have relationship with the city and when the sea gets choppy and the tide rises, dramatic flooding is usually the result.
 Striking photographs such as the above can be obtained at times of unsettled weather, when the waves turn into fearsome giants fiercely crashing into the seawall and taking over the city as they extend their reach to the buildings and streets beyond.

 Romantic sunsets give way to lively nights